 What are the signs and symptoms of root rot?

-Many symptoms of root rot mirror the signs of a pest infestation, which makes properly diagnosing it more difficult.
-Possible, signs and symptoms of root rot:
+Many root rot symptoms mirror the signs of a pest infestation, which makes properly diagnosing it more difficult.
+Possible signs and symptoms of root rot:

 - Significant yellow leaves, not just one or two, which is normal

 - Significant leaf drop, not just one leaf falling off, which is normal

 - Smaller-than-usual and pale leaves

 - Stunted growth